+Host families are required to provide Internet access at home.
 We strongly encourage host families to have Wifi available for their students to use in the home.
 Many classes require students to do research and turn in typed papers.
 Host families should set up guidelines for their student's access to the Internet at home.

 In addition, we encourage international students to not spend too much time communicating with friends and family back home via email, Facebook, Skype, etc. We have found that students who spend excessive time communicating in their native language with family and friends from home usually find adapting to their host families, school, and community more difficult.
 In addition, it could interfere with the student's relationship with the host family.

 If you feel your student is spending too much time on the computer/electronic devices, but are uncertain how to regulate usage, please contact International Programs staff for advice.

 International students are not required to attend religious services of any kind with their host families.
 It is okay to invite students to religious activities as it can be a wonderful social and educational opportunity for them, but you should not attempt to proselytize the student.

 Students are required to follow all local laws regarding the use of alcohol and tobacco products.
 Should the student be of legal age, guidelines should be discussed between the student and host family as to what is appropriate within and outside of the host family's home.